Gorilla Trekking Uganda

 More Important information on Mountain Gorilla trekking in Uganda

 For conservation and safety of the elusive Mountain Gorillas, there are rules and regulations that have been set by the Uganda Wildlife Authority and should be followed by each trekker.
-Before even booking your gorilla trekking safari to Uganda, here are highlights of the dos and don’ts of gorilla trekking in Uganda;
+Before even booking your gorilla tracking safari to Uganda, here are highlights of the dos and don’ts of gorilla Safaris in Uganda;

 - Do not visit the gorillas if you have a cold or other infectious illness